Well, Mo, if you're still out there, I was afraid of this.

 Tell me about it.

-But uh and I wish I was there now.
+And I wish I was there now.

-I'm in Tennessee and I hate it.
+I'm in Tennessee, and I hate it.

 Well, why don't you move back?

-Well, we'll get about it.
+Well, we'll hear about it.

 Okay, so it's Palm Beach 33480.

-Yeah, just put pumpkin limbaugh, and we'll get it.
+Yeah, just put Pumpkin Limbaugh and we'll get it.

 Okay, great.

-And I well, I sampled it first.
+Well, I sampled it first.

-You know, anybody can send in stuff here to uh you know it wouldn't be so I sampled the catnip first to see if it worked.
+You know, anybody can send in stuff here to, you know, it wouldn't be.

 Well, I'll send a dream pillow for you.

-I make those two.
+I make those too.

 Okay.